katieb314/Github-Assignment/index.md

 **What kind of files/info should be saved in a Git repository?**

-* Code and text files can be saved easily into a Git repository.
+* Code and text files should be saved in a Git repository.

 **What types of files/info should not be included in a Git repo?**